 Making it work:

 The support that parents provide at home helps students with Down syndrome to generalize concepts outside of the academic environment – and utilize all those great literacy strategies they are learning at school to the text they encounter in the “real world.”

 One of the most effective ways to jump-start early literacy development is to read to children early (beginning by about 9 months) and often (at least 3 times a week).
 For toddlers and older children, interactive or shared reading is more effective at building language and literacy skills than simply reading aloud.
 There are many ways to make reading more interactive but one method in particular–Dialogic Reading—has been shown to have significant positive effects on oral language development.
 Pioneered by Dr. Grover Whitehurst and based on extensive research, Dialogic Reading involves repeated readings of a story while engaging the child in dialogue.
 The adult prompts the child with questions about the story and reinforces and expands on the child’s responses until, over time, the child becomes the storyteller and the adult, the listener.

 Here is a video series by Dr. Whitehurst explaining Dialogic Reading.
-For examples of how to implement this strategy, see Dialogic Reading Techniques.
 This easy-to-follow training video demonstrates how to use Dialogic Questioning with Video Stories.
 To learn more about the research supporting Dialogic Reading, see What Works Clearinghouse: Dialogic Reading.